sulu/sulu-docs/bundles/page/content-repository.rst

 Service
 .......

-The id of the service is `sulu_content.content_repository`.
+The id of the service is `sulu_page.content_repository`.
 The methods can be used as described in the phpdocs.

 The mapping variable contains information for the mapping process.